 \subsection{Laws Regulating Debt Collection}

 Debtors are granted some protections throughout the debt collection process.
-The Fair Debt Collection Practices Act (FDCPA), which was enacted in 1977, is the primary federal law governing debt collection practices.
-The statute's stated purposes are as follows: to eliminate the abusive practices used to collect consumer debts such as calling the debtor at all hours of the night and showing up to their place of employment; to promote fair debt collection; and to provide consumers with an avenue for disputing and obtaining validation of debt information in order to ensure the information's accuracy.
+The 1977 Fair Debt Collection Practices Act (FDCPA) is the primary federal law governing debt collection practices.
+The statute's stated purposes are as follows: to eliminate the abusive practices used to collect consumer debts, such as calling the debtor at all hours of the night and showing up to their place of employment, to promote fair debt collection, and to provide consumers with an avenue for disputing and obtaining validation of debt information to ensure the information's accuracy.

-Furthermore, the Consumer Credit Protection Act (CCPA) of 1968 restricts the amount of earnings that creditors can garnish from defendants' weekly disposable income to 25\% or the amount by which disposable earnings are greater than 30 times the minimum wage.
-The share of wages protected from debt collection garnishments can be increased by state law.
-For example, a creditor in Missouri can garnish only 10\% of after-tax wages if the debtor is the head of their household, though the burden to assert these protections is typically on the debtor and take-up is relatively low.
-There is no federal law limiting the amount of savings that can be seized from a debtor's bank accounts.
+The Consumer Credit Protection Act (CCPA) of 1968 restricts the amount of earnings that creditors can garnish from defendants' weekly disposable income to 25\% or the amount by which disposable earnings are greater than 30 times the minimum wage.
+State laws can increase the share of wages protected from debt collection garnishments.
+For example, a creditor in Missouri can only garnish 10\% of after-tax wages if the debtor is the head of their household.
+However, the burden to assert these protections is typically on the debtor, and take-up is relatively low.
+No federal law limits the amount of savings that can be seized from a debtor's bank accounts.

 While not directly related to debt collection, other protections have been put in place to protect consumers in the credit market.
-For example, the Equal Credit Opportunity Act (ECOA) enacted in 1974 makes it illegal for creditors to discriminate against any applicant on the basis of race, color, religion, national origin, sex, marital status, age, or participation in a public assistance program.\footnote{This law is enforced by the Federal Trade Commission (FTC), the nation's consumer protection agency.} The law applies to everyone who regularly participates in a credit decision, including banks, retail and department stores, bankcard companies, finance companies, and credit unions.
-The ECOA applies both to the decision to grant credit as well as setting the terms of credit.
+For example, the Equal Credit Opportunity Act (ECOA), enacted in 1974, makes it illegal for creditors to discriminate against any applicant based on race, color, religion, national origin, sex, marital status, age, or participation in a public assistance program.\footnote{This law is enforced by the Federal Trade Commission (FTC).} The law applies to everyone who regularly participates in a credit decision, including banks, retail and department stores, bankcard companies, finance companies, and credit unions.
+The ECOA applies to the decision to grant credit and set credit terms.